shar-nm/lens-whisperer/README.md

  SS

-- Performance Testing (optional):
-	- Speed and Load Testing: Tools like PageSpeed Insights or GTmetrix to check page load times and optimize where necessary.
-	- Scalability Testing: Assess how the site handles increased traffic or usage.

-Documentation and Logs:

-Maintain records of testing procedures, results, and any bugs encountered along with their resolutions.
-This helps demonstrate a systematic approach to testing and problem-solving.

 User Feedback Incorporation:

 Color contrast user feedback has been taken into account and implemented to enhance the user experience.
 Text in article description has been changed from gray to black.